When to Go

-Yes except for children.
+Yes.
+Originally all chilkd tickets were exempt from usibng the scanners but in 2016 Disney began requiring it for everyone.
 If you personally prefer not using the finger scanners, a photo ID can always override the use of biometrics.
 Just present the gate CM a photo ID and be admitted without using the scanner.
 Otherwise, you will have to use the finger scanners to get in.

 How does the scanner know that it is my fingers, not someone else's?